bigOconstant/inventory-bot/Readme.md

 Open up the UI on `localhost:Port`

 UI refreshes every 1 second and updates the table with all the items.
 If an item suddendly becomes in stock a single notification pops up.
-Only one notification appears but in stock column gets updated.

-## forward ip 3000 to 80

-`sudo iptables -A INPUT -i eth0 -p tcp --dport 80 -j ACCEPT`

-`sudo iptables -A INPUT -i eth0 -p tcp --dport 3000 -j ACCEPT`

-`sudo iptables -A PREROUTING -t nat -i eth0 -p tcp --dport 80 -j REDIRECT --to-port 3000`
+If a discord webhook was given a discord message will be sent.

 ## To do